kalekdev/uni/fundamentals/physics.typ

   xi(x, t) &= xi_0 sin((2pi)/lambda (x plus.minus v t))\
   &= xi_0 sin(omega t plus.minus 2pi x/lambda )
 $
-- The factor $(2pi)/lambda$ scales the propagation of the wave as a fraction of one full angular period so that the amplitude oscillates at the correct rate for a given speed and wavelength
+- The factor $(2pi)/lambda$ scales the propagation of the wave as a fraction of one full angular period so that the amplitude oscillates at the correct rate for a given speed and wavelength and is sometimes denoted as $k$, the so-called wave number
 - $2pi x/lambda$ represents the phase displacement for a given position
 - To simplify calculations, Euler's formula is often used instead: $ xi(x, t )= "Re"(xi_0 e^(i(omega t plus.minus 2pi x/lambda)))
 $

 ==== Wave Equation
-All waves can be characterized by the following partial differential equation, which their amplitude equation must be a solution to:
+All waves can be characterized by the following *constraining* partial differential equation, which their amplitude equation must be a solution to:
 $
   (partial^2 arrow(xi(x, t))) / (partial t^2) = v^2 laplace arrow(xi(x, t))
 $